This is the exact response from World Nomads on a theft this January 2018!!!!!

 Matt -- I'm kinda with Justin on this one.
 If World Nomads claim their policy covers theft then you need to identify when it is not covered beyond the fine print.
 Your answer on keeping the premiums down is sound but you cannot tout one benefit and short the other.

 Actually glad I read this particular issue.
-I'll need to read the fine print. about 1 month ago
+I'll need to read the fine print. over 2 years ago